 When is debt settlement your best option for repairing your credit?

 I’ve sat down with hundreds – if not thousands – of clients over the last few years, each one with their own unique financial situation and story of how they got there.
-But the one thing that they all have in common is that they have far too much debt – and are rapidly running out of options how to pay it off.
+But the one thing that they all have in common is that they have far too much debt – and are rapidly running out of options on how to pay off their outstanding debt.

 In fact, Americans now have more than one trillion dollars just in credit card debt – and our collective balances are up 3% just from last year!
-Add in record levels of student loan and medical debt, and the average American family is walking a financial tightrope like never before.
+Add in record levels of student loans, medical debts, and not to mention secured debt, the average American family is walking a financial tightrope like never before.

 Of course, when consumers find themselves in a significant amount of revolving or other bad debt, it has a profound negative impact on the rest of their finances.
-Too often, they’re paying only the monthly minimum, which means that they’re actually paying high interest charges over a really long time (sometimes, 20 years or more!) just to become debt free.
+Too often, they’re paying only the monthly minimum payment, which means that they’re actually paying high-interest monthly payment charges over a really long time (sometimes, 20 years or more!) just to become debt free.
 In the meantime, when we look at their monthly budget, we find that they’re struggling to make ends meet and definitely not allocating enough to savings, retirement, or other investments.

 So what options do you have to effectively get out of debt, move on, and then repair your credit score?
 While it can be confusing when you’re in that situation, there are essentially five options for you (and not all of them good):